Jury Prize (Cannes Film Festival)

 The Jury Prize (Prix du Jury) is an award of the Cannes Film Festival bestowed by the jury of the festival on one of the competing feature films.
-According to American film critic Dave Kehr, the award is "intended to recognize an original work that embodies the spirit of inquiry."
+According to American film critic Dave Kehr, the award is "intended to recognize an original work that embodies the spirit of inquiry".

+Its most recent winner was the German filmmaker Valeska Grisebach for The Dreamed Adventure at the 2026 Cannes Film Festival.